 This intensity needs a certain extra skill and understanding in handling – much like a high-performance car needs different handling to your regular city-runabout car.
 The problem is, we don’t get an instruction manual or lessons for your emotions like you do for music, maths or art.

 Gifted teens can be stuck in a double bind: their intellectual skill is way ahead of their physical age, and even further ahead of their emotional age.
 People may assume gifted teens have a higher level of emotional maturity because of their intellectual maturity.
-But this is not the case: their emotions may still be very much teenage.
+But this is not the case: their emotions may still be very much teenage – or younger.

 In the gifted teen, these intense emotions have a very powerful mind and near-adult-sized body to drive around.
 Like a Ferrari engine with bicycle brakes, they unwittingly do a lot of damage to themselves and those around them.
 Family, friends and teachers might then be surprised that the teen has got into difficulty, because ‘surely such an intelligent person wouldn’t make those kinds of mistakes?’
 But, as it happens, it’s fairly common.

-This uneven profile – of the intellect being streets ahead of the emotions – can endure into adulthood, too.
+The uneven profile of asynchronous development – in this case, the intellect being streets ahead of the emotions – can endure into adulthood, too.

-Some gifted people recognise that their emotions need extra attention, and read up on it or seek out a counsellor.
+Some gifted people recognise that their emotions need extra attention, and read up on it or seek out a counsellor, or specialist therapy for gifted adults.
 But some remain oblivious to their emotions and the effect that they have, and so stay relatively unskilled in emotional handling.
 Most of the time, this is fine, but when emotions get strong, or way out of balance, we can really struggle to handle ourselves.